kabirkh/Task-App/README.md

 # Task-App
-This is a task managing app where we can create multiple users that can add multiple tasks according to there need.
-It is developed using Node.js, Express.js, MongoDB, Mongoose.
-It is made using various npm packages like jwt, bcrypt, validator, multer, sharp, etc.

 Its currently under development so it has not been deployed.

 To see the working web application follow the steps and write the given commands in terminal: